UNINETTSigma2/helm-charts/repos/stable/jupyter/README.md

-# Jupyter notebook
+By installing this package, a Jupyter notebook with various pre-installed tools will be created.

-[Jupyter Notebook](http://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+A [Jupyter Notebook](http://jupyter.org/) is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

+## Features
+- A browser accessible and user customisable Jupyter notebook
+- Support for using Python, Scala and R within the notebook
+- Support for distributed computing using Apache Spark

 ------